 3.6.2.8 A WIS node shall use a standardized topic structure when publishing notifications.

-Note: More information on the standardized topic structure is provided in the Guidance on technical specifications of WIS 2.0.
+Note: More information on the standardized topic structure is provided in Appendix E.

 3.6.2.9 A WIS node shall allow one or more Global Brokers to subscribe to notifications published via its Message Broker.
 Global Brokers provide highly available distribution of notifications published by a WIS node.